 Reference

-Braintrust Query Language (BTQL) is a precise, SQL-like syntax for querying your experiments, logs, and datasets.
-You can use BTQL to filter and run more complex queries to analyze your data.
+Braintrust Query Language (BTQL) is a precise, SQL-like syntax for querying Braintrust experiments, logs, and datasets.
+Use BTQL to better analyze and understand your data.

 Why use BTQL?